Acupoints on the fingers

-You can treat all six meridians of the arm by simply massaging the fingers.
+Treat all six meridians of the arm by massaging acupoints on the fingers.

 These are great points to work on yourself and very easy to massage on other people.
 Regardless of the type of massage you are practicing, integrating meridian massage is simple!